keiran-rowell/keiran-rowell.github.io/_posts/2026-04-01-the-oxygen-apocalypse.md

 ### ...and life rose up

 The oxygen apocalypse had largely swept aside the Purple Earth of the ancients, though archaea are still detectable in almost every habitat.
-The exact emergence timeless of various aerobic of life in oxic/anoxic and sulfur-dominated conditions [are not completely clear-cut](https://doi.org/10.1038/nature13068).
+The exact emergence timelines of various aerobic of life in oxic/anoxic and sulfur-dominated conditions [are not completely clear-cut](https://doi.org/10.1038/nature13068).
 But lifeforms would never be the same, eukaryotes ---complex multicellular life--- could emerge as there was more energy to work with.
 The trees in our parks were to be descended from the dominant cyanos, the Oxygen Evolving Complex to be incorporated into the chloroplast of every leaf.
 While timepoints recording last and first common ancestors are still estimated in millions-of-years ranges, the outcome was inevitable: life would be oxygen-breathing, for good or ill.

 ![Great Oxidation Event and complex and eukaryotes](/images/GoE_proteozoic.png)